iammanas/manas/content/posts/django1.md

 ```

-Chakachak!
 Our post created and the data is stored in database.
 I used default django database i.e sqlite3 but you can use other database like mysql,PostgreSQL,MongoDB.

 Plese ping me to my mail manasranjanpati94@gmail.com for any queries and inspire me to do more.
 Thank you  !